Multi-Objective Genetic Algorithm for Multi-View Feature Selection: Experiments and results

 \subsubsection{Synthetic Dataset with Views of Different Dimensionality}

 We evaluated the MMFS-GA algorithm in the case that views have different numbers of features, similarly to the experiments we conducted for binary classification.
 We report the classification accuracy and the F1 score between the informative and selected features in Table~\ref{Tab_9:DIF_Mul_SynData}.
 Our results indicate that MMFS-GA outperformed Lasso-SVM in terms of both.
 Specifically, the average accuracy of MMFS-GA was 0.86, whereas the average accuracy of Lasso-SVM was 0.82.
 This suggests that MMFS-GA is a more effective method for adapting to varying feature sizes in multiclass classification problems.
 Furthermore, we compared the F1 score for informative and selected features between MMFS-GA and Lasso-SVM in View 1 and View 2.
 The average F1 score in View 1 was 0.83 in MMFS-GA, whereas it was reduced to 0.63 in Lasso-SVM.
 Similarly, in View 2, the average F1 score was 0.58 in MMFS-GA, while Lasso-SVM achieved an average F1 score of 0.25.
 These results suggest that the MMFS-GA algorithm is more effective at selecting informative features than the Lasso-SVM algorithm, which may lead to better classification performance.
+The results and accuracies of the ten experiments are detailed in Section 2.4 of the supplementary material Table 6.